 Acknowledge effort and contribution.

-Utilize as coaches and mentors.
+Utilise as coaches and mentors.

 Look for each person's hidden high potential, undiscovered passions, etc., and offer new challenges and responsibilities as appropriate, so these people too can be stars, to any extent they are comfortable.